etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-example-subapplication-rx.md

 ### Product subapp example

-This section covers an overview about the product subapplication example screens and principal parts of the subapplication where covered in [Create New Subapplication](/developer-guide/etendo-mobile/tutorials/create-new-subapplication/){target="_blank"}.
+This section provides an overview on the product subapplication example screens.
+The main parts of the subapplication were covered in [Create New Subapplication](/developer-guide/etendo-mobile/tutorials/create-new-subapplication/){target="_blank"}.

 !!! info "Consideration"
     This subapplication example was developed for both platforms (phone and tablet).
-    When you create a new subapplication, you have to do the same.
+    To create a new subapplication, the same process is required.
     The provided [base subapplication](/developer-guide/etendo-mobile/tutorials/create-new-subapplication){target="_blank"}  is already configured for both platforms.

 #### Home